Cast Iron Chicken Marsala

 For the Marsala Sauce

-• 1 tablespoon chopped fresh Italian parsley, for garnishing, optional
+- 1 tablespoon chopped fresh Italian parsley, For garnishing, optional, may substitute dried parsley flakes, if desired

 Instructions